willdphan/gpt-eleven-labs/README.md

 ## Usage

 Startup the Gradio interface with the command below.
 On the Gradio interface, simply record some audio acknowledging Jarvis.
-Jarvis (using OpenAI's whisper model) with a response.
+Jarvis (using OpenAI's whisper model) will provide a response.

     python3 genius.py

-The repsonse will be in audio format and will also be printed on the interface.
+Javis's response will be in audio format and will be printed on the interface.

 ## License